KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Story title.md

-## Extract and analyse usage of PD-like templates for Wikimedia Commons files in 'Media from Delpher' category
+## Extract and analyse PD-like templates from Wikimedia Commons files in 'Media from Delpher' category

 ### Purpose:
 This script identifies potentially public domain (PD) or PD-like license templates